jakobo/docmq/RELEASING.md

 # Releasing using `release-it`

-This repository releases code using [release-it](https://github.com/release-it/release-it) in combination with the [yarn workspaces plugin](https://github.com/rwjblue/release-it-yarn-workspaces).
+This repository releases code using [release-it](https://github.com/release-it/release-it).
 New releases can be triggered from the root package via `yarn rel` which offers a guided process.

 ## Common Commands